 In addition to tracking your own data, you can provide information to help us understand the broad impact of the virus.
 Americans for the Arts is currently hosting a survey to capture information about the financial and human impacts that the spread of the coronavirus has had on arts and cultural organizations since the first U.S. case was documented on January 20, 2020.

-Taking the necessary precautions to protect your staff and constituents will be crucial until we have more information about the virus and how it is transmitted.
+Taking the necessary precautions to protect your staff and constituents is crucial.
 If you don’t have a plan in place already, the CDC has a helpful tool you can use to begin your preparation.

-Misinformation and the perception of COVID-19’s potential impact have been circulating throughout social media.
-Below is a list of resources to keep yourself informed on the latest updates.
+Misinformation about the COVID-19 virus and its impact have been circulating throughout social media.
+Below is a list of resources to keep yourself informed on the latest available information.